A brief introduction to Data Immutability in TypeScript

 delete obj.b; // delete property

-JavaScript provides Object.defineProperty function to add a new property on an object with customized property settings.
-You can also use this function to modify settings of an existing property on an object.
-This setting of an individual property is called a property descriptor.
+JavaScript provides the Object.defineProperty function to add a new property on an object with customized property settings.
+You can also use it to modify settings of an existing property.
+These settings are called a property descriptor.

 💡 You can follow the MDN documentation to know more about the property descriptor or read the first part of my article on JavaScript decorators.